ZosoV/final_project/README.md

 Remember keep this TODO list simple.
 Things that you can achieve

+Remember to start keeping notes of what you are learning and writing that could used to write the background information in your thesis.

-- [ ] End the reading of how to define different MARL problems
+- [ ] End the reading of how to define different MARL problems (Brief Take Notes)
 - [ ] Read MARL book to understand PRO
 - [ ] Video of policy gradient methods.
 - [ ] Then start reading MARL articles (define later)